Darkwarrior247/YT-Media-Downloader-Pro/README.md

-# 🎵 YouTube MP3 Downloader
+# 🎵 YouTube Playlist MP3 Downloader

 Download YouTube videos or entire playlists as MP3 files — works directly in Google Colab with progress display and auto-zipping.